EndPointCorp/end-point-blog/2015/01/28/getting-realtime-output-using-python.html.md

 ```bash
 rsync -avzXH --delete --exclude=*.swp --exclude=**/drivers.ini /media/lgisos/lg.iso root@42-a:/isodevice
 ```
-To split the string using shell-like syntax I have used shlex library's split method.
+To split the string using shell-like syntax I have used shlex library’s split method.

 ### Here is the final code looks like